 This approach is illustrated in Figure 5-4, where the regression problem is simplified by regressing only the brightness temperatures of the 37 GHz vertically polarized channel on the corresponding LST of the calibration dataset.
-The blue lines show the deterministic output of the regression model, the black circles the mean value of the LST for a number of bins of brightness temperatures, and the black horizontal lines the +- one standard deviation of the LST for that bin, centred on the mean value.
+The blue lines show the deterministic output of the regression model, the black circles the mean value of the LST for a number of bins of brightness temperatures, and the black vertical lines the +- one standard deviation of the LST for that bin, centred on the mean value.
 As expected, most of the LST mean values coincide with the regression model output, i.e., the regression model performs well and is able to find the expected LST value for each given brightness temperature.
 The standard deviations characterize the vertical dispersions representing the uncertainty in the brightness temperature - LST relationship.
 This dispersion is a characteristic of the calibration dataset, and it is the result of (1) expected variability, i.e., the observed brightness temperatures are affected by variations in other atmospheric and surface parameters, not just the LST, and (2) uncertainty in the calibration brightness temperatures (e.g., the instrumental noise) and associated LST values (e.g., the retrieval error of these LST estimates).
-This dispersion is added to the inversion scheme.
+This dispersion is independent of the regression model, and cannot be overcome unless additional information is added to the inversion scheme.
 When the remaining brightness temperatures and corresponding emissivities are added as inputs, the dispersion per bin is reduced and the regression model is able to estimate LST with a smaller uncertainty.